andygout/dramatis-api/README.md

 - `$ npm run unit-test`.

 ## To run integration tests
-- Download and run the [Docker desktop app](https://www.docker.com/products/docker-desktop).
+- Download and run the [Docker Desktop app](https://www.docker.com/products/docker-desktop).
 - Stop any Neo4j databases running on the Desktop app.
 - Start the Docker-served resources by running `$ npm run int-test-resources` and wait until they are ready.
 - In a separate CLI tab run `$ npm run int-test`.